 The Elevator Pitch for the Future of Radio

-4. The future of radio is challenged by mobile audio devices (obviously with the iPod at the forefront).
-Particularly in the youth demographic, radio is losing out to user-programmed audio.
+3. The future of radio is challenged by mobile audio devices (with the iPod at the forefront).
+Most importantly in the youth demographic, radio is losing out to user-programmed audio.

 Like television, radio remains largely a “push” medium with heavy advertising content.
 As such it goes against the prevailing media adoption trends: users programming their own content in an ad-free environment.
 My prognosis for the future of radio is neutral.

-Radio has somehow become the lost child of the Internet revolution.
-It falls below most of our “future of publishing” radars.
+Radio somehow became the lost child of the Internet revolution.
+It falls below most of our “future of publishing” radar readings.
 Overall it generates less original content than other publishing media, but it is a key source for the dissemination of original content from other sources.
 The original content generated by talk shows and morning and afternoon drive shows is remarkably as ephemeral as much of the content on the web.

 Where has radio traditionally had its greatest impact?
 In the live broadcast of the audio of current events (mostly sports), in delivering news, and in introducing audiences to new music.

 If people didn’t drive so much, radio would already be dead.
-As the chart below illustrates, nearly half of all radio listening takes place in cars.
+As the chart below illustrates, radio listening remains the #1 audio choice for drivers.

 As the Project for Excellence in Journalism (PEJ) 2008 report states, “What we once knew as radio is now something more complex and in many ways more interesting.
 In addition to the AM and FM dials, now there is satellite, HD, Internet, MP3s, podcasting, and increasingly, cell phones.”